My-Honorian-Buddy/My-Honorian-Buddy/COR_TESTING_GUIDE.md

 ✅ **Easy to update via admin panel**
 ✅ **No code changes needed for future academic years**

+⚠️ **Not Yet Implemented**:
+- COR verification history/logging in Filament
+- Automatic expiration of verified user accounts

 The system will automatically prevent COR verification after July 31, 2026, and admin will need to create new settings for the next academic year.

+### Testing Checklist

+Before deploying to VPS:

+1. ✅ Test with valid COR from correct university
+2. ✅ Test with invalid COR (different university)
+3. ✅ Test expiration by setting valid_until to past date
+4. ✅ Test new account COR verification flow
+5. ❌ Delete test files (`expire_cor_test.php`, etc.) or ensure they're in `.gitignore`
+6. ✅ Verify COR settings in Filament admin panel
+7. ❌ Decide if you need COR verification logging
+8. ❌ Decide if verified status should expire annually